GabrielaSchmitt/21-MARATONA-DE-PROGRAMA-O-CTI-UP/README.md

 ## How to run the codes

-To run the codes you need a Python IDE such as **VSCODE, PyCharm, Google Colab**   just download the entire code and click RUN to see magic happening on your Java Console!
+To run the codes you need a Python IDE such as **VSCODE, PyCharm, Google Colab**   just download the entire code and click RUN to see magic happening on your Console!

 ✨ Thanks for your attention! ✨